University of Texas at El Paso Academic Catalog

 Field Instruction (Internship)

 During the Fall Semester of their first year of professional course work (junior year), students are required to formally apply for field instruction: SOWK 4380 and SOWK 4390.
-The deadline to submit this application is the second Friday in December of the fall semester.
 During the Fall semester, students are required to attend the Field Orientation prior to submitting their application.
 This usually takes place during group advising in Fall.
 After submitting their application, students are required to attend the Field Exchange Day and Field Readiness Day in the Spring semester prior to seeking their internship site.

 To be considered eligible for field instruction, students must meet the following criteria: